pviswana/W251/homeworks/hw07/readme.md

 https://w251-cloud-object-storage-j3-cos-standard-0js.s3.us-south.cloud-object-storage.appdomain.cloud/face_image_20200224082238.png

 ### Describe your solution in detail.
 What neural network did you use?
 What dataset was it trained on?
 What accuracy does it achieve?
+We used a pre-trained mobilenet SSD(single shot multibox detector) based face detector with pretrained model provided, powered by tensorflow object detection api, trained by WIDERFACE dataset.

 ### Does it achieve reasonable accuracy in your empirical tests?
 Would you use this solution to develop a robust, production-grade system?
 It seems to achieve reasonable accuracy in the empirical tests.
 I might add my own layer of training to the pre-trained model and see if I can get better accuracy for a production environment.